mebsim/TDSP/README.md

 Stands for Top Down Stealth Puzzle<br />
 Also called the 'Covert Exit'
+(Although sadly it is currently missing the stealth part, working on that though)

 Made with LWJGL (another acronym (Light Weight Java Game Library))